• Skip to primary navigation

 Instructions

-• In a pot, over medium - high heat, melt half of the vegan butter and olive oil.
+• In a pot, over medium - high heat, melt half of the dairy free butter and olive oil.
 Add cashews and almonds and brown until golden and then set aside, using the leftover oils brown the pine nuts and these aside too.
 Be sure to constantly stir the nuts to avoid burning.

-• In the same pot, heat up the remainder of the olive oil and vegan butter and sweat the finely diced onion until soft and translucent.
+• In the same pot, heat up the remainder of the olive oil and dairy free butter and sweat the finely diced onion until soft and translucent.
 Add the white basmati rice on top of the onion and stir until completely coated in oil.
 Then add all the spices and salt to the rice and stir until completely coated in the oil.

 • Now add the water and vegetables.
 Stir these through the rice, ensuring vegetables are evening dispersed.
 Taste test the water, it should be on the salty side as the rice will double in size.